Long-term care refers to a variety of services that support the basic activities of daily living such as bathing, dressing, and eating.

 As part of the treatment plan for a specific disease or condition, a therapeutic diet is typically prescribed to residents upon admission to a long-term care facility.

-For example, a resident who has type 2 diabetes may be prescribed a therapeutic diet to help control their blood sugars.
+For example, a resident with type 2 diabetes might be prescribed a therapeutic diet to help control their blood sugars.

-Knowing that therapeutic diets should not be prescribed based on medical condition alone, dietitians can decrease the risk of other health complications by liberalizing residents’ diets based on their individualized goals, preferences and informed decisions.
+Knowing that therapeutic diets should not be prescribed based on medical condition alone, RDs can decrease the risk of other health complications by liberalizing residents’ diets based on their individualized goals, preferences, and informed decisions.

-Malnutrition, also known as undernutrition, is both a medical and nutritional diagnosis that can result in severe consequences.
+Malnutrition is both a medical and nutritional diagnosis that can result in severe complications.

-Dietitians can assess and identify the risk factors of malnutrition and intervene with the appropriate individualized nutrition care.
-As such, dietitians play an important role in not only the prevention of malnutrition but also the treatment.
+As such, dietitians play an important role in not only the prevention of malnutrition but also its treatment.

-In person-centered care, the goal is to keep residents at the center of care planning and decision-making process, which can help improve residents’ health and well-being (4).
+In person-centered care, the goal is to keep residents at the center of care planning and the decision-making process, which can help improve residents’ health and well-being (4).

-Dietitians embrace person-centered care by involving residents in choices about food and dining, food selections, dinning locations and meal times (3).
+RDs embrace person-centered care by involving residents in choices about food and dining, food selections, dining locations, and mealtimes (5).

 This helps residents maintain a sense of dignity and control in the long-term care setting.

-There are two goals that must be met when caring for those in long-term care: maintenance of health and quality of life (3).
+Two goals must be met when caring for those in long-term care — maintenance of health and quality of life (5).

-Often times, one of these goals suffer at the expense of the other based on the resident’s goals and desires.
+Oftentimes, one of these goals suffers at the expense of the other based on the resident’s goals and desires.